Review 400: La La Land

 Meanwhile, Mia is in a position where she doesn't seem to be doing anything substantial to stand out.
 Instead, she just exists.

-Eventually they have to sacrifice they're relationship to achieve their dreams, but without one and another, they're dreams feel incomplete.
+Eventually they have to sacrifice their relationship to achieve their dreams, but without one and another, their dreams feel incomplete.
+Ultimately, they're both happily ensconced in the life that they always dreamed of, so, in the end, they gave each other a gift and it lasted forever.

 The acting is tremendous, Emma Stone and Ryan Gosling are fabulous in their roles.